appsquickly/typhoon/README.md

 ## Familiar with Dependency Injection?
 Then ask yourself . . .

-*Given a language with top-notch dynamic method invocation, reasonable (not great) type introspection and Ruby-grade method intercpetion/forwarding, what would be the best way to support dependency injection?*
+*Given a language with top-notch dynamic method invocation, reasonable (not great) type introspection and Ruby-grade method intercpetion/forwarding, what would ideal DI framework look like?*

 * Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a>, <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a> or <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>
 * <a href="https://github.com/typhoon-framework/Typhoon-example">Try the sample application</a>